DennisGoldfarb/DBBS_reviewer_recommendations/dbbs-faculty-match/README.md

 runtime currently pins `torch==2.2.2` and `transformers==4.56.2`, the newest versions that ship wheels for every platform we target with Python 3.11.
 The Tauri bundler copies these resources into the platform-specific installer so users do not need a system-wide Python installation.
+When bundled, the runtime lives under `<install dir>/resources/python/<platform>-<arch>`, allowing the Windows build to expose `<install dir>/resources/python/<platform>-<arch>/Scripts/python.exe` for the Rust backend.

 The form displays a confirmation payload after validation so that you can review which settings will be submitted to the backend service.
 File pickers fall back